Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 Because of the quick development of the computer, it become easier to decrypt the ciphertext.

-New encryption technique, based on algoritms and bits, were introduced:
+New encryption technique, based on algorithms and bits, were introduced:

-- Symetric Key Cryptography
+- Symmetric Key Cryptography

-- Asymetric Key Cryptography
+- Asymmetric Key Cryptography

 #### Symmetric Key Cryptography